coline-carle/osmc-freeboxtv/readme.md

 * service.cronxbmc >= 0.0.9 see: https://github.com/robweber/cronxbmc

 # install
-* No repo for the moment update coming
+* No release nor repo for the moment update coming

 ## In pvr.iptvsimple config:
 ### General Tab: